teamcarry11/archive-monorepo-12025-10-grainkae3g/docs/core/philosophy/14-TEAMS-ELEMENTAL-GLOW-G2.md

 - From quiet observation
 - From making mistakes and learning

 **Ketu Energy explained:** Think of a wise old tree.
-It doesn't chase trends.
-It doesn't need to prove anything.
-It just stands there, absorbing rain and sunshine, growing deeper roots each year.
+It stands rooted, absorbing rain and sunshine, growing deeper roots each year.
+Calm, grounded, understanding.

 Team 14 has that calm wisdom.
 They absorb TIMELESS truths: kindness, ethics, compassion.
 They filter out the noise and keep only what's good.